genderkit/genderkit/_resources/capacity.md

 Unless there is significant evidence to show you don't meet these criteria, you are assumed to have capacity to consent.

 The Mental Capacity Act (2005) relates to adults aged 16 and older.
-However, the standard of *Gillick competence* means that the same criteria broadly apply to those under the age of 16 {% cite gillick %}.
+However, the standard of *Gillick competence* means that the same criteria broadly apply to those under the age of 16 {% cite gillick %}, with the exception that the standard of proof is reversed.
+In other words, you are not automatically assumed to have capacity, but may have to prove it {% cite re-s-child-as-parent %}.

 If you're worried that your *capacity to consent might be denied*, you could consider bringing an advocate to medical appointments; this could be a friend or